-Icewraps’ wide selection of gel and clay packs can support you as you recover.that can make yourpost op recovery more pleasant.
+Icewraps’ wide selection of gel and clay packs can support you as you recover and can make yourpost-op recovery more pleasant.
 You can use our oversized clay pack to soothe your swollen belly, or use our while our 4x10 cooling gel pack is good for alleviating pain in your incision site.
 We also recommend our instant perineal packs are also specifically designed to relieve discomfort in your vagina and help with any discharge.

 |ICEWRAPS 12X21 OVERSIZE COLD THERAPY CLAY PACK WITH COVER||ICEWRAPS 4X10 REUSABLE MULTIPURPOSE HOT/COLD GEL PACK, 2 PACK||ICEWRAPS INSTANT PERINEAL COLD PACK - 12 COUNT SINGLE USE|